 My husband and I are raising crops, pigs, a herd of cats, and two humans on the Lee family farm in Iowa.

-I wrote a book called Love Idol.
+I wrote a couple books.
+The Happiness Dare, released in 2016, has been a game-changer for people who thought that God only cared about their joy.
+And I wrote another book in 2014, called Love Idol.
 It’s for any woman who needs to know that she has nothing to prove — that she’s “preapproved” in Christ.

 I’m a journalist at heart.
 I used to cover crime, politics, and natural disasters as a news reporter for metropolitan daily newspapers.
 Now, I use my reporting skills to chase after the biggest story ever: the redemptive story of Christ.
 (That’s front-page news.)
 I cling to the hope of a cross, and I’m passionate about sharing the Good News through story.
 I believe in miracles; I am one.
 I marvel at God’s unrelenting grace for stumbling sinners like me, who have been made whole through Christ.
 I believe in scandalous grace, and that the cross is the most priceless and costly gift the world has ever seen.
 I believe that it really is all because of Jesus.